VoidTrauma/cdcr/README.md

 $USER is a global environment variable that refers to the current logged in user.

 /path/to/directory should be replaced with the path to where you want to write to.

+6) look for finished csv document at that path
+7)